 9: Rest your eyes: When you relax your eyes you are inviting your mind and body to follow.
 Do yourself a favor and grab yourself a yoga eye pillow and enjoy 5 minutes of relaxation.

-10: Self massage nourishes your nervous system: I love my early morning “warm” oil massage.
-Touch is healing and extremely nourishing to your body.
+10: Self massage nourishes your nervous system: Touch is healing and extremely nourishing to your body.
 Self massage releases happy feelings into your body, improves circulation and supports the removal of toxins from your body.
 There are simply loads of benefits.
 Whilst “self massage” might seem like hard work at first, I can guarantee you’ll soon notice a difference.

 12: Give yourself a chocolate facial: Warning!
-This is very addicted.
+This is very addictive.
 Licking is definitely allowed as long as no one is looking.

 13: Hum your worries away: Time to Hum.
 Place your hand on top of your head, smile, now start humming.
 Feel the healing vibration of the hum reach the top of your head.
 Your clever hum will brush away the cob webs, soothe your mind, relax your face muscles and nourish your nervous system.

-14: Sip a calming potion: If all else fails then do what I do; grab for my bottle of passion flower.
-I know for a fact that the medicinal herb of passion flower calms my energies in an instant.
+14: Sip a calming drink: If all else fails then do what I do; grab for my bottle of chamomile.
+I know for a fact that the medicinal herb of chamomile calms my energies in an instant.
 It great for insomnia and nervousness and has a sedative effect on your nervous system.
 Around one teaspoon sends a warm calming feeling throughout my body.